Top 10 Interesting and Fun Facts About the Wild West and Cowboys

 This service operated for eighteen months and began in 1860.
 During that time, almost fifty letters and three newspapers were taken on horseback from Missouri to California.
 That's a distance of 1,980 miles.
-The horses were driven hard and fast and so both mount and rider where changed over at 12 mile intervals.
+The horses were driven hard and fast, and so both mount and rider were changed over at 12-mile intervals.

 The Pony Express

 The Invention of the Telegraph

 Back in 1837, Samuel Morse had invented his famous 'electrical telegraph' which used a device to tap out a series of long and short electrical signals that came to be known as 'Morse Code' and that could then be transmitted through wire cables for many miles.

 Once the cable infrastructure was in place, the new 'telegrams' soon took over from the old Pony Express and a vast network of rapid communications spread across the entire country.